symfony/symfony-docs/components/dom_crawler.rst

 .. tip::

-    :phpmethod:`DOMXPath::query` is used internally to actually perform an XPath query.
+    ``DOMXPath::query`` is used internally to actually perform an XPath query.

 Filtering is even easier if you have the ``CssSelector`` Component installed.
 This allows you to use jQuery-like selectors to traverse::